espocrm/documentation/docs/administration/formula.md

 `string\pos(STRING, NEEDLE)`

-Returns possition of NEEDLE in STRING, *false* if not found. (since v5.7.3)
+Returns possition of NEEDLE in STRING, *false* if not found. (as of v5.7.3)

 Example: